nicojoystick/truex-modular-html5-template/README.md

 #Truex Modular HTML5 Template
 A template to help simplify the process of creating Truex ads in HTML5.

+> This template is a **work in progress**.
+I'm not a born super coder so feel free to improve/fix/optimize it :D Based on **Antonio M. Quitoriano's** awesome TXM Template.

 ##How To Use
 >Note: This only describes the Javascript part of building an HTML5 Truex Ad.
 I assume that you already have the HTML markup and your CSS stylesheets setup.